clint-steve-m/CoordinatorDemo/README.md

 ## What is a Module? <a name="module"></a>

-A module is one architectural element of MVC, MVP, MVVM, and Viper architecture approaches.
-In the simplest case, for MVC, module is a controller and, for Viper, an Interactor-Presenter-View.
+For MVC, a module is a controller and, for Viper, an Interactor-Presenter-View.

+#### They should be:

+- Composable: they should be components where the sum of them become the modules.
+The modules can then be built internally, and have their own consistency.

+- Blackboxed: should expose a clear API that’s strategical, moreover, it should be completely reusable outside of any predefined architecture.

+- Testable: should be easy to test.

 ## Architecture

-App uses a similar concept of MVVM + Coordinators pattern:
+MVVM concepts + Coordinator pattern:

-- Coordinator instantiates view controllers, injects dependencies
+- Coordinator - instantiates view controllers, injects dependencies
+- Router - pushes views to a Navigation Controller

 ## Inspired by: <a name="inspiredby"></a>